shapeandshare/dicebox.trainingprocessor/README.md

 **Docker Container**

 The recommended way to run the service is by using the official provided docker container.
-The container should be deployed to a Docker Swarm as a service.
+The container should be deployed to a Docker Swarm as a service, or as a stand-alone container within a Docker Engine.

 **Example**
 ```